York - 01904 716000

 01 April 2021 Family Matters

 Following the introduction of civil partnerships in 2005 and same sex marriages in 2014, there has been an increase in families and then relationship breakdown between same sex parents.
 Finding agreement over issues relating to children can be tricky in any relationship breakdown.
 When a same sex couple separate it can raise several unique additional questions regarding arrangements for children and each person’s legal rights when children may be adopted, the parents may benefit from surrogacy or sperm donation, or one partner may have children from a previous relationship.
-Robert Bellhouse, a Solicitor in the family law team with Ware & Kay in York & Wetherby looks at some of the steps and considerations same sex couples need to bear in mind in relation to agreeing future arrangements for children.
-Reaching agreement together In any family…
+Our family law team Solicitor with Ware & Kay in York & Wetherby looks at some of the steps and considerations same sex couples need to bear in mind in relation to agreeing future arrangements for children.
+Reaching agreement together In any family breakup, if an amicable…

 19 March 2021 Family Matters

 Families now come in all shapes and sizes, and children may live with parents who are cohabiting, married, separated or divorced.
 They may be part of a step-family, live with adoptive parents, grandparents, other relatives or a special guardian.
 If you have spent many years living with and developing a close bond with a child, you may be concerned that your ‘parental’ status is not formally recognised and you may worry that you could be excluded from key decisions in the future.
-Robert Bellhouse, family law expert at Ware & Kay Solicitors in York & Wetherby explains that parental responsibility is a legal concept defined by the Children Act.
+Our family law team expert at Ware & Kay Solicitors in York & Wetherby explains that parental responsibility is a legal concept defined by the Children Act.
 ‘It determines all the rights, duties, powers and responsibilities and authority that a parent of a child has in relation to the child and their property.’
 Whoever…

 10 March 2021 Family Matters